My loans are eligible for a deferment because I’m serving in the military or volunteering in the Peace Corps. What does this mean?

 A student loan deferment is a repayment arrangement that postpones your monthly student loan payment for a period of time.

 Deferment for federal student loans isn’t generally your best bet.
-Although members of the military and Peace Corps volunteers with federal student loans can defer while they serve, there are probably better options available.
+Although and with federal student loans can defer while they serve, there are probably better options available.
 Although subsidized federal student loans don’t accrue interest during periods of deferment, borrowers that chose this option may be missing out on other benefits, including loan forgiveness.